santacruzml/coop/README.md

 ## Mailing List

-Our mailing list is currently hosted here: [Google Group](https://groups.google.com/forum/#!forum/thesmc).
+Our mailing list is currently hosted here: [Google Group scml-group@ucsc.edu](https://groups.google.com/a/ucsc.edu/forum/#!forum/scml-group).
 You can view past messages or add yourself to the list!

 ## Blog